sciapp/gr/README.rst

 environments.

-*GR* was developed by the Scientific IT-Systems group at the Peter Grünberg Institute at Forschunsgzentrum Jülich.
+*GR* was developed by the Scientific IT-Systems group at the Peter Gruenberg Institute at Forschunsgzentrum Juelich.
 The main development has been done by Josef Heinen who currently maintains the software, but there are other developers who currently make valuable contributions.
 Special thanks to Florian Rhiem (*GR3*] and Christian Felder (qtgr,